-DISCLOSURE OF OPERATIONAL RISK
+DISCLOSURE ON OPERATIONAL RISK

 The Volkswagen Bank GmbH institution group uses the Standardized Approach to determine the capital requirement for operational risks.
-The own funds requirement amounts to €339 million.
+Own funds requirements stand at €353 million.

 Compliance and conduct risk

 Compliance risks comprise all risks at the Volkswagen Bank GmbH Group that may arise from any failure to comply with statutory provisions, other requirements of competent authorities or regulators and internal company policies.